-The next thing you’ll need to do is nurture your list so they open and click.
+The next thing you’ll need to do is nurture your list so they open and click your messages.

-You also need to continue to give your list value with your emails.
+You need to give your list value with your emails.
 When you do this they actually like receiving your emails and are much more likely to open and click on your link.

-In order to keep our click rate high (and our list engaged), I email our list no more than twice a week (and only twice if I have enough value to send them).
+In order to keep our click rate high (and our list engaged), I email our list twice a week with value lead messages.

 I send them personalised emails that include value heavy articles and if we launch a new eBook (to increase our list size) I send it to all our subscribers too, without asking for anything in return.

 By doing these two things, we’re able to gain above-average open and click rates from our broadcasts, and when it comes to making an offer to our list, they are much more tuned in and likely to purchase.

 The secret to having an awesome email list is to give more than you receive, don’t spam them, be personal and don’t hammer them with offers.

 These are the most common traffic sources and the most effective strategies to increase traffic from each.